We’ve all been there right?

 Diapers, garbage cans, etc. It’s all gotta go fast.

 2) Pick up clutter

 Focus on the foyer/living room first, since that is the first impression.
-Don’t worry about your bedroom, laundry room, or even the kids bedrooms, just shut those doors.
-A great idea to get a few mins to clean by yourself, is to ask the kids (if they’re old enough) to go clean their rooms.
+Don’t worry about your messy bedroom, laundry room, or even the kids bedrooms, just shut those doors.
+A great idea to get a few mins to do chores and clean by yourself, is to ask the kids (if they’re old enough) to go clean their rooms.
 Play a game, who can clean the fastest…they will fall for that several times before catching on, especially if there’s a small prize attached! 😉 Maybe 15 mins of extra TV time, or a small piece of candy.
 I like to use candy as treats for my kids because they don’t routinely get sugar at home.